 A visual glance at California fatal DUI statistics

-The child, who was in the right rear passenger seat, was rushed to Selma Hospital and later flown to Valley Children’s Hospital, where he died.
+The boy, who was riding in the right rear passenger seat, was revived by firefighters and rushed to Selma Hospital where staff found a pulse, Taylor said.
+He was then airlifted to Valley Children’s Hospital, where he later died.

 His parents were taken to Selma Hospital with broken bones, according to CHP.

 Singh, of Visalia, was driving on a suspended license after a DUI conviction in 2016, according to Taylor.

 He was taken to Community Regional Medical Center, where he claimed he could not provide a breath sample.
 He was arrested and a blood sample was taken, the CHP said.
 Singh was later released from the hospital and booked into Fresno County Jail.

 Immigration and Customs Enforcement has also placed an an immigration hold on Singh, according to Fresno County Sheriff’s Office.

 Megan Martzen pleaded no contest in 2013 to involuntary manslaughter in connection with the death of 17-month-old Ella VanLeeuwen.